-The Indigenous Languages Degree Program will provide students with a strong foundation in one of the following languages: Cree, Stoney Nakoda, or Anishinaabe/ Ojibwe.
-Cree, Stoney Nakoda, and/or Anishinaabe/ Ojibwe worldview ensures the capacity to promote and advocate for the revitalization of these languages and cultures as gifted to us from the Creator.
+The Indigenous Language Revitalization Program will provide students with a strong foundation in one of the following languages: Cree, Stoney/ Nakoda-Sioux, or Anishinaabe.
+Although we offer all three languages, students are encouraged to focus on one or two of the languages.
+A worldview from Cree, Stoney/Nakoda-Sioux, and/ or Anishinaabe, ensures the capacity to promote and advocate for the revitalization of the languages and cultures as gifted to us from the Creator.

-Graduates will develop the following skills, knowledge bases, and capacities:
+Graduates will develop the following knowledge bases, and capacities:

-- O Proficiency in one or more Indigenous languages; - Ancestral knowledge of the lands; - O Advocacy for revitalization of Indigenous languages
+- Proficiency in one or more of these Indigenous languages; - Advocacy for revitalization of Indigenous languages, culture, and land-based practices; - O Ancestral knowledge of the lands; and - Understanding the spirit of our relations.